 - Configure basic settings of worker nodes.

 Parameter Description Worker Instance By default, Create Instance is selected.
 You cannot select Add Existing Instance.
-Instance Type Select ECS Bare Metal instances.
+Instance Type Select ECS Bare Metal Instance.
 Only ECS Bare Metal instances are supported.
-Selected Types The selected instance type is displayed here.
+Selected Types The selected instance type is displayed.
 You can select only ECS Bare Metal Instance as the instance type.
 Quantity

-ESSDs, SSDs, and ultra disks are supported.
-You can enable disk encryption and backup when you add data disks.Notice The data disk is used to store the root file system of all containers on the node.
+Enhanced SSDs, SSDs, and ultra disks are supported.
+You can enable disk encryption and backup when you mount data disks.Notice The data disk is used to store the root file system of all containers on the node.
 Therefore, you must mount a data disk of at least 200 GiB.
 We recommend that you mount a data disk of at least 1 TB.